CheXbert: Combining Automatic Labelers and Expert Annotations for Accurate Radiology Report Labeling Using BERT: Related Work

 Our work is closely related to approaches to reduce the number of expert annotations required for training medical report labelers \cite{callahan_medical_2019, ratner_snorkel_2020, banerjee_radiology_2018}.
 A method of weak supervision known as data programming \cite{ratner_snorkel_2018} has seen successful application to medical report labeling: in this method, users write heuristic labelling functions that programmatically label training data. \citet{saab_doubly_2019} used data programming to incorporate labeling functions consisting of regular expressions that look for phrases in radiology reports, developed with the help of a clinical expert in a limited time window, to label for intracranial hemorrhage in head CTs. \citet{dunnmon_cross-modal_2019} demonstrated that in under 8 hours of cumulative clinician time, a data programming method can approach the efficacy of large hand-labeled training sets annotated over months or years for training medical imaging models, including chest x-ray classifiers on the task of normal / abnormal detection.
-Beyond data programming approaches, \citet{drozdov_supervised_2020} developed a fully unsupervised approach utilizing a Siamese Neural Network and Gaussian Mixture Models, reporting performance similar to the CheXpert labeler without requiring any radiologist-labeled reports on the simplified task of assigning normal and abnormal labels.
+Beyond data programming approaches, \citet{drozdov_supervised_2020} developed a fully unsupervised approach utilizing a Siamese Neural Network and Gaussian Mixture Models, reporting performance similar to the CheXpert labeler without requiring any radiologist-labeled reports on the simplified task of normal / abnormal detection.
+Concurrently developed to our work is the CheXpert++ labeler \cite{mcdermott2020chexpert}, which was trained on the outputs of the rule-based CheXpert labeler and showed improved performance after a single additional epoch of fine-tuning on expert-labeled report sentences.